For women in leadership, breaking unwritten rules is part of the process

 You may ask why someone who came up in the political system and works in a large organization within that system wants you to break out of it.
 It’s quite simple: This system wasn’t designed for women like us.

 It’s not just politics, of course.
 Everything from CPR and crash-test dummies to military equipment and space suits was designed for men.
 Those may seem like minor issues until you read studies showing men have significantly better odds when in a car crash or requiring CPR.
 A study of medical research of the last twenty- five years shows that while progress has been made, women are still underrepresented in studies of cardiovascular health, digestive health, and more.
 And that progress likely only came because Congress had to pass a law in 1993 to require government- funded research to include women and people of color.
 Women still face a gender pay gap and often pay more for everything from certain medications to razors to cars.
-And don’t even get me started on tampons and pads— another version of a pink tax!
+And don’t even get me started on tampons and pads—another version of a pink tax!

 Perhaps my favorite unwritten rule-breakers are the brave women who become the firsts.
 From Jeannette Rankin, the Montanan who was the first woman elected to Congress, to more recent firsts like the first Native American women and the first Muslim women elected to Congress, we are still seeing women of all races, ages, religions, and more break through barriers that no one has broken before, deciding to take a leap that literally no one else like them has ever taken.